elwin/dphpc/euler/readme.md

 ## Run entire pipeline

+> The following steps assume you're in the `dphpc` root folder on your local machine

 1. Make sure the project is located on `euler:~/dphpc`, checkout out in desired version you want to test
-2. On your local machine, run `./euler/submit_jobs.sh`
+2. On your local machine, run `./euler/submit_jobs.sh` to... submit all jobs
 3. Run `./euler/monitor_jobs.sh` to check the number of pending jobs.
 Once this reaches 0, proceed with the next step
 4. Run `./euler/collect_jobs.sh` to i) verify all jobs completed successfully, ii) "parse" and collect all files together and iii) to copy them to your local machine (`/results/tmp`)